absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 by making sure to package, sort, reorder and compact our rays.
 Instead of looking at a ray at a time, we might structure our program in various pipeline steps.
-We might for example try to intersect all rays against the scene, which is quite expensive, but more on that later, followed by a material/scattering interaction, where we could group rays by material, allowing us to execute all rays needed a material A scattering event, followed by executing all rays needing a material B scattering event.
+We might for example try to intersect all rays against the scene, which is quite expensive, but more on that later, followed by a material/scattering interaction, where we could group rays by material, allowing us to execute all rays needing a material A scattering event, followed by executing all rays needing a material B scattering event.
 It gets worse, but let's take a step back and just look at how we might handle a whole bunch of rays.